-• Exosome-Based Therapeutics and Vaccines (Preclinical): We are focused on developing a precision-engineered exosome platform technology that has the ability to deliver defined sets of effector molecules which exert their effects through defined mechanisms of action.
-We recently published preclinical data on our StealthXTM platform showing the rapid development of a recombinant protein-based vaccine for immunization and prevention against SARS-CoV-2, the virus causing COVID-19.
-At this time, we are developing vaccines and therapeutics for infectious diseases, monogenic diseases and other potential indications.
+We are focused on developing a precision-engineered exosome platform technology that has the ability to deliver defined sets of effector molecules that exert their effects through defined mechanisms of action.
+Aspects of our exosome pipeline have been supported through collaborations and alliances.
+Our collaborations and research around exosomes include the National Institutes of Health ("NIH"), the National Institute of Allergy and Infectious Diseases ("NIAID"), Johns Hopkins University ("JHU"), the Department of Defense ("DoD"), the U.S. Army Institute of Surgical Research ("USAISR"), and Cedars-Sinai Medical Center ("CSMC").
+We have published preclinical data on our StealthXTM platform showing the rapid development of a recombinant protein-based vaccine for immunization and prevention against SARS-CoV-2, the virus causing COVID-19.
 Our platform builds on advances in fundamental RNA and protein science, targeting technology and manufacturing, providing us the opportunity to potentially build a broad pipeline of new therapeutic candidates.
-Our current strategy is focused on securing partners who will provide capital and additional resources to bring this program into the clinic, should we decide to do so.
+At this time, we are developing exosome-based vaccines and therapeutics for infectious diseases, monogenic diseases and other potential indications.
+Our current strategy is focused on securing partners who will provide capital and additional resources to enable us to bring this program into the clinic.